Magnesium cyanide: Preparation

-The instant it was formed, it reacted with water to form magnesium hydroxide.
+However, no magnesium cyanide was observed, only magnesium hydroxide formed.
 To avoid this problem, instead of using water as the reaction medium, pure ammonia was used at -30 °C. This formed magnesium cyanide ammoniate, which in turn was heated to 180 °C to produce magnesium cyanide.
-Then, the ammoniate was then heated to 180 °C which decomposed back to magnesium cyanide.

 Other methods are possible, such as the decomposition of magnesium ferricyanide in an electric carbon tube, which produces iron carbide as a byproduct.

 Complexes

 Magnesium cyanide reacts with silver nitrate to form magnesium silver cyanide, with the formula MgAg2(CN)4.
-When this compound is heated it produces hydrogen cyanide gas and magnesium hydroxide, which meant it could not be used as a pathway for the production of magnesium cyanide.
+When this compound is heated it produces hydrogen cyanide gas and magnesium hydroxide in the presence of water, which meant it could not be used as a pathway for the production of magnesium cyanide.
 When silver nitrate reacts with magnesium cyanide, it also produces another magnesium silver cyanide, with the formula MgAg(CN)3.

+Toxicity

+Magnesium cyanide, like all cyanides, is extremely toxic.
+When it enters the body, it inhibits tissue respiration enzymes, and tissues lose the ability to absorb oxygen from the blood.